RubixML/ML/docs/regressors/knn-regressor.md

 # KNN Regressor
 A version of the K Nearest Neighbors algorithm that uses the average (mean) outcome of the k nearest data points to make continuous valued predictions suitable for regression problems.

 > **Note:** This learner is considered a *lazy* learner because it does the majority of its computation during inference.
-For a fast spatial tree-based version, see [KD Neighbors Regressor](kd-neighbors-regressor.md).
+For a fast spatial tree-accelerated version, see [KD Neighbors Regressor](kd-neighbors-regressor.md).

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Persistable](../persistable.md)